YashSinha047/TDS-Virtual-TA/README.md

 📄 License
 ----------

-This project is licensed under the [MIT License](https://grok.com/chat/LICENSE).
+This project is licensed under the [MIT License].

 * * * * *